flux-gui/flux-gui/doc/adr/0006-when-to-use-wego-weave-gitops-and-weave-gitops.md

 * The name of the CLI binary.
 * The API group will be `wego.weave.works`
 * The default Kubernetes namespace will be `wego-system`
-* When naming Weave GitOps objects in Kubernetes, they will have a `wego-` prefix
+* When naming Flux-GUI objects in Kubernetes, they will have a `wego-` prefix
 * Code variables - developer choice
 * Code comments - developer choice, except for public facing docs
 * Release artifacts if it consists of only the wego binary for the os and architecture.  e.g., `wego-darwin-x86_64`

 ### weave-gitops
-* Name of code repository for Weave GitOps core
+* Name of code repository for Flux-GUI core
 * **new** The release packages will be prefixed with `weave-gitops` when they comprise more than just the wego binary
 * **new** When we have additional distribution packages, they will use `weave-gitops`. e.g., `brew install weave-gitops`

 ## Consequences

-Using the shorter version, wego, as a prefix for naming objects, reduces the number of characters required and makes it obvious what the thing is part of Weave GitOps.
+Using the shorter version, wego, as a prefix for naming objects, reduces the number of characters required and makes it obvious what the thing is part of Flux-GUI.